 Mosquito HK141 on Striding Edge, Helvellyn.

-The Mosquito took off in Bedfordshire in the early evening of the 10th February 1945, the crew were briefed with carrying out a night intruder exercise at Charterhall, near Coldstream in southern Scotland.
-Poor weather was forecast over the western side of England so their route was to be up the east coast.
-From base to Goole, Hexham, Alnwick, Berwick, Charterhall and then returning by the same route.
+This aircraft took off in Bedfordshire in the early evening of the 10th February 1945 for a training exercise with No.51 Operational Training Unit.
+The crew were briefed with carrying out a night intruder exercise at Charterhall airfield, in southern Scotland.
+Poor weather was forecast over the western side of England so their route was to be up the east coast with the planned route to have been from base to Goole, Hexham, Alnwick, Berwick, Charterhall and then returning by the same route.
 Their course plotted by Church Fenton and also by a number of Royal Observer Corps posts flying a rough north westerly route from the Flamborough Head area all the way across to Carlisle flying at around 8,000 feet.
 The crew are assumed to have eventually became lost in heavy cloud, the aircraft descended and struck Striding Edge and exploded killing the crew on impact.
 It was later realised that the aircraft compass had not been swung for a month or so, though this was not thought to have been a factor in the crash.
 Because of the weather conditions the lowering of the aircraft's height could have been the result of icing on the surfaces and not a deliberate act by the pilot.
-David Earl's book "Hell on High Ground 2" has an account of this loss and further photographs of the crew.
-I thank him for allowing these two photographs of the crew to appear on this webpage.

-Pilot - W/O William Donald Garland Frost RAAF (420616), aged 25, of Barraba, New South Wales, Australia.
+Pilot - W/O William Donald Garland Frost RAAF (420616), aged 25.
 Buried Chester Blacon Cemetery.

 Navigator - F/Sgt Corbie Frank Marshall RAAF (433705), aged 25, of Earlwood, New South Wales.
 Australia.
 Buried Chester Blacon Cemetery.